-For many brokers the news that the Supreme Court upheld the Patient Protection and Affordable Care Act might have been hard to swallow.
+For many the news that the Supreme Court upheld the Patient Protection and Affordable Care Act might have been hard to swallow.

 “The employee benefits world is once again in turmoil,” says Donna Joseph, CEO of Rhodes-Joseph & Tobiason Advisors.
 “While the Supreme Court has ruled, the political future of health care reform remains at issue.”